Debts You Can and Cannot Include in a Consumer Proposal

 Only once you know what debts you can and cannot include in a consumer proposal, you can determine how much of your total debt could be reduced with this form of debt resolution.

 This is debt that isn’t secured by an asset, such as a car or a house.

-- Personal loans
+- Personal loans.

-- Lines of credit
+- Lines of credit.

-- Credit cards
+- Credit cards.

-- Payday loans
+- Payday loans.

-- Income tax debts
+- Income tax debts.

-- Some student loans
+- Some student loans.

 If the majority of your total debt is made up from unsecured debt, a consumer proposal could be the best form of debt resolution for you.

 Can Secured Debt Be Included in a Consumer Proposal?

 The secured debt simply won’t be included as part of the proposal and the creditors you owe a secured debt to won’t receive funds from your consumer proposal repayment.

 Secondly, you could stop making repayments and relinquish the asset, but this is likely to have an impact on your credit rating.

 People routinely use vehicles and property to secure a loan, so the most common forms of secured debt are car loans and mortgages.

 Are Student Loans Included in a Consumer Proposal?

 Most forms of debt resolution don’t include student loans or other forms of government-related loans.

 Student loans are only automatically included in a consumer proposal if you have been out of school for a minimum of seven years.
-If you left school less than seven years ago, your student loans won’t generally be included if you make a consumer proposal.
-However, even if your student loans won’t be included, making a consumer proposal could still help you to manage this type of debt.

 This can be used to make repayments on your student loans and will mean you have more flexibility to pay off your student loans.

 Are Business Debts Included in a Consumer Proposal?

 However, if you’re self-employed, debts relating to your work activities could be part of your consumer proposal, providing they’re in your name.

 As sole traders or self-employed workers don’t enjoy the separate liability associated with company directors and limited firms, their business liabilities are normally in the form of personal loans and credit cards.

 Are All Debts Included in a Consumer Proposal?

 Furthermore, including all your unsecured debts means you a consumer proposal can allow you to address all of your unsecured liabilities and achieve a debt-free status.

-If you want to find out more about the benefits of making a consumer proposal, contact Bankruptcy Canada now on (888) 823-8239.
+If you want to find out more about the benefits of making a consumer proposal, contact Bankruptcy Canada now on (877) 879-4770.